CReW+

 Project Countries

-Sanitation for Millions is currently implementing activities in Jordan, Pakistan, Uganda, and with CReW+ in eleven countries of the Wider Caribbean Region.
+Sanitation for Millions is currently implementing activities in Jordan, Pakistan, Uganda and Colombia.
+Until 2023, Sanitation for Millions has also implemented activities with CReW+ in eleven countries of the Wider Caribbean Region.
 Explore our work on the country pages and learn how we improve access to safe sanitation and hygiene as well as wastewater management and reuse.